shrey-x/ai-llm-red-team-handbook/docs/Chapter_11_Plugins_Extensions_and_External_APIs.md

 Understanding plugins is critical because they turn a "text generator" into an "operating system" - expanding the blast radius of any successful attack.

-## X.Y Ethical and Legal Considerations
+## 11.7 Ethical and Legal Considerations

 > [!IMPORTANT]
 > All testing activities must be conducted with proper authorization and within legal boundaries.
 Unauthorized testing can result in criminal prosecution.